BrianCuellar03/GitTutorial/README.md

 If this has returned an issue where the terminal says that you havent accepted the terms of service, please follow the directions given to accept in terminal.

-# Getting Started with Git.
+# Getting Started with Git

 Now that we have git installed, we can move on with the tutorial.